 Types of headache

-If your headaches after nap persist even after trying the above, the problem may be deeper.
-The first approach you should make then is trying to identify what type of headache you have.
+If your headaches after a nap persist even after trying the above, the problem may be more profound.
+The first approach you should take then is trying to identify what type of headache you have.
 And once again, consult a doctor whenever you have any doubts.

-They are those who are a condition in themselves, and are usually treated with medication, so a good diagnosis is mandatory.
-The most frequent are migraines, characterised by intense pain – such as pins and needles –, partial loss of vision and speech difficulties, which tend to run in families and chronically.
-Within this type we also find tension headaches, located on both sides of the head and whose causes are not clear, and hypnic headaches, also known as 'alarm clock' headaches because they wake people up in the middle of the night.
+They are a condition in themselves and are usually treated with medication, so a good diagnosis is mandatory.
+The most frequent are migraines, characterized by intense pain – such as pins and needles –, partial loss of vision, and speech difficulties, which tend to run in families and chronically.
+Within this type, we also find tension headaches, located on both sides of the head and whose causes are not clear, and hypnic headaches, also known as 'alarm clock' headaches because they wake people up in the middle of the night.

-They are those that appear as a symptom of some other problem, reason why to avoid them it is necessary to attack the origin.
-This group includes those caused by hangover, menstruation and injuries to the head, but also those related to excessive consumption of caffeine – more than 4 cups a day – or misuse of certain medications, such as aspirin and ibuprofen.
+They are those that appear as a symptom of some other problem, reason why to avoid them, it is necessary to attack the origin.
+This group includes those caused by hangovers, menstruation, and injuries to the head, and those related to excessive caffeine consumption – more than 4 cups a day – or misuse of certain medications, such as aspirin and ibuprofen.